Sharesave: Mechanism

-Under sharesave, a company offers its employees the right (known as the option) to buy shares in the company at a future date.
+Under Sharesave, a company offers its employees the right (known as the option) to buy shares in the company at a future date.
 The option may be granted at a discount of up to 20% of the current share price.
 The employee then chooses to save between £5 and £500 per month out of their net pay over a three or five-year term.

 Maturation

-When the contract matures, a tax free bonus is received.
-The employee can then choose either to exercise the option to buy the shares with the proceeds from the savings contract, or just to take the proceeds and the bonus.
+When the contract matures, a tax-free bonus is received.
+The employee can then choose either to exercise the option to buy the shares with the proceeds from the savings contract, or to take the proceeds and the bonus.
 The bonuses are equivalent to fixed rate interest and are set by the Treasury.
 The savings and bonus are free from income tax.
-However, an employee may have to pay Capital Gains Tax (CGT) if they sell their shares and make a profit which takes them above the CGT exemption limit for that year.
+However, an employee may have to pay Capital Gains Tax (CGT) if they sell their shares and make a profit, which takes them above the CGT exemption limit for that year.
 An employee can transfer shares from the exercise of the option into a stocks and shares ISA, within 90 days of exercising the option.
-Capital gains made on these shares are then free from tax.
+Capital gains made on these shares are then tax-free.
 There is a limit on the value of shares that can be transferred, and the ISA manager must agree to take them.

 Conditions

-Companies must offer sharesave to all employees who meet the eligibility criteria, which often include a requirement of up to five years' continuous employment.
+Companies must offer sharesave schemes to all employees who meet the eligibility criteria, which often includes a requirement to remain in employment for at least 5 years.

 Providers

 Sharesave schemes are operated for companies by banks, building societies, or European Authorised Institutions which must first be authorised by the Treasury to operate.
-Yorkshire Building Society, Computershare, and Barclays are some of the domestic providers.
+Global Shares, Computershare, Optio Incentives and Barclays are some of the domestic providers.

 Reception of the scheme

-The Confederation of British Industry (CBI) and major political parties have acknowledged the benefits of employee share ownership.
+The Confederation of British Industry (CBI) and major political parties have acknowledged the benefits of employee shared ownership.
 These benefits include an increased employee awareness of the effect of their actions on a company's success; enhanced relationships between employees and management; tax-free savings advantages for employees; expanded share-holder bases for companies; and increased employee motivation and enhanced performance.